social-native/graphql-node-version/README.md

 You will use these instances in decorators or directly in resolvers to version a node.

-A common setup is to just pass the microservices logger to the class constructor, for example:
+This package uses the [Pino](https://github.com/pinojs/pino) logger.
+A common setup is to pass the instantiated Pino logger to the class constructor, for example:

 ```typescript
 import logger from 'logger';